vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

-# RFC  - 2021-11-XX - Ingest APM stats in `datadog-agent` source
+# RFC  - 2021-11-XX - Ingest APM stats in `datadog-agent` source with consistent user experience

 Datadog traces support in `datadog-agent` source was initially documented in this [RFC][trace-support-pr].
 However the Datadog `trace-agent` submit more data that juste traces.
 It also send statistics ("APM Stats") about running time of